-(2) This Act applies to the economic or professional activities of notaries, attorneys, enforcement officers, bankruptcy trustees, interim trustees and providers of other legal services where they act in the name and on account of a customer in a financial or real estate transaction.
-This Act also applies to the economic or professional activities of a said person where the person guides the planning or making of a transaction or makes a professional act or provides a professional service related to:

-- 1) the purchase or sale of an immovable, business or shares of a company; - 2) the management of the customer's money, securities or other property; - 3) the opening or management of payment accounts, deposit accounts or securities accounts; - 4) the acquisition of funds required for the foundation, operation or management of a company; - 5) the foundation, operation or management of a trust, company, foundation or legal arrangement.
+- (2) This Act applies to the economic, professional or official activities of notaries, attorneys, enforcement agents, bankruptcy trustees, interim trustees and providers of other legal services where they act in the name and on account of a customer in a financial or real estate transaction.
+This Act also applies to the economic, professional or official activities of a said person where the person guides the planning or making of a transaction or makes an official operation or provides an official service related to: - 1) the purchase or sale of an immovable, business or shares of a company; - 2) the management of the customer's money, securities or other property; - 3) the opening or management of payment accounts, deposit accounts or securities accounts; - 4) the acquisition of funds required for the foundation, operation or management of a company; - 5) the foundation, operation or management of a trust, company, foundation or legal arrangement.

-(3) This Act applies to non-profit associations for the purposes of the Non-profit Associations Act and to other legal persons governed by the provisions of the Non-profit Associations Act as well as to foundations for the purposes of the Foundations Act where they are paid or they pay over 5000 euros in cash or an equal amount in another currency, regardless of whether it is paid in a lump sum or by way of several linked payments over a period of up to one year.

-(4) This Act applies to Eesti Pank where it removes from circulation or exchanges banknotes or coins worth of over 10 000 euros or an equal sum in another currency or where it is paid over 10 000 euros in cash or an equal sum in another currency for collector coins or other numismatic-bonistic products, regardless of whether it is paid in a lump sum or in several linked payments over a period of up to one year.
+- (3) This Act applies to non-profit associations for the purposes of the Non-profit Associations Act and to other legal persons governed by the provisions of the Non-profit Associations Act as well as to foundations for the purposes of the Foundations Act where they are paid or they pay over 5,000 euros in cash or an equivalent sum in another currency, regardless of whether it is paid in a lump sum or by way of several linked payments over a period of up to one year. - (4) This Act applies to Eesti Pank where it removes from circulation or exchanges banknotes or coins worth of over 10,000 euros or an equivalent sum in another currency or where it is paid over 10,000 euros in cash or an equivalent sum in another currency for collector coins or other numismatic-bonistic products, regardless of whether it is paid in a lump sum or in several linked payments over a period of up to one year. - (5) The provisions of this Act governing financial institutions apply to virtual currency service providers specified in clause 10 of subsection 1 of this section.